wilcoxen-courses/e240-pdist/README.md

 ## Summary

-This exercise uses Pandas to do the ETR calculation from the earlier assignment.
+This exercise carries out a detailed distributional analysis of the tax in the earlier market equilbrium assignment.

 ## Input Data

-Files **households.csv** and **quantities.csv** are the CSV files from the previous distributional analysis.
-As you'll probably recall, there are 1000 households in the analysis and households.csv has their attributes.
-It has five columns, `id`, `type`, `inc`, `a` and `b`, and there is one row for each household.
-The second file, quantities.csv, has three columns: `id`, `qd1`, and `qd2` and again there is one row for each household.
+File **households.csv** is the earlier file giving data on 1000 households.
+As before, it has five columns, `id`, `type`, `inc`, `a` and `b`, and there is one row for each household.
+The `type` variable wasn't used before but it will be important in this exercise.
+It ranges from 1 to 4 and indicates the demographic type of the household.
+Here we'll think of it as indicating the region of the country where the household resides.
+In other studies it could be used to indicate other characteristics, such as the race, gender, or age of the household's head, the size of the household, whether the household lives in an urban or rural area, and so on.
+In those cases there would be many more than four types.

+File **quantities.csv** gives the quantities demanded by each household under the base case and tax policy simulations.
+It has three columns, one for the household's ID and one each for the household's demands under the base and policy cases: `id`, `qd1` and `qd2`.
+In case you're curious, it was produced by running the earlier `ind_demand()` function for each equilibrium price and then writing out the output.
+However, you do not need to do that for this exercise: you should use the provided **quantities.csv** without recalculating it.

 ## Deliverables

-A script called **etr.py** that carries out the calculations described below.
+A script called **etr.py** that calculates the effective tax rate (ETR) for each household and then reports the median ETR for the groups indicated below.
+Then update **results.md** replacing the *TBD* placeholders with your answers to the questions in the file.
+Please try not to alter the other Markdown in the results.md file: it makes it easier to tell the difference between the questions and answers.

 ## Instructions

+To help make the structure of the analysis clearer, the instructions below have been divided into sections labeled A, B, etc. However, that's just for clarity: you should build a single script that does all of the steps.

+### A. Initial setup

-1. Import pandas as pd.
+1. Import `pandas as pd`.

-1. Define a function called `print_groups()` that takes two arguments, a dataframe of ETRs called `hh`, and a list of variables to be used to group the data called `group_vars`.
+1. Define a function called `print_groups()` that takes two arguments, a dataframe of household information called `hh`, and a list of variables called `group_vars` that will be used to group the data.
 The body of the function should do the following:

     1. Group the data by setting variable `grouped` to the result of calling the `.groupby()` method on `hh` using `group_vars` as the argument.